codelabsab/web/README.md

 # Instructions

-`If you push new code travis-CI will trigger a build and push the files to the codelabs.se S3 bucket on AWS`
+`If you push new code, travis-CI will trigger a build and push the files to the codelabs.se S3 bucket on AWS`

 `Pushes everything under ./src/web/* to S3 bucket`